 Although it’s preferred you sign up beforehand, last minute sign-ups and cancellations are fine as long as there is space available.
 It’s difficult to know how you’ll feel come Sunday morning after spending the weekend using muscles you didn’t know existed.

 The total distance of the outride is under 100 miles, which will accommodate any stock fuel tank, so there’s no need to carry extra fuel.
 Make sure you fill up Saturday evening.

 You are welcome to bring a spouse or significant other with you if they would like to watch the training.
 It’s highly recommended to train with a passenger if you are intending to ride with one.
 If you would like to practice riding double-up at the Adventure Training Camp, we do not charge extra for passengers but you will need to let Bret know if you haven’t already noted it on your registration.

 For questions, please email us at email@example.com

 * Disclosure: I only recommend products I actually use.
-This post contains affiliate links that – at no additional cost to you – I may earn a small commission.
+This page contains affiliate links that – at no additional cost to you – I may earn a small commission.